ZONESTAR3D/Upgrade-kit-guide/HOTEND/readme.md

 ------
 ## [M4(4-IN-1-OUT Mixing color) hotend](./M4%20%204-IN-1-OUT%20Mixing%20Color%20Hotend/)
-**M4** hot end is a 4-IN-1-OUT hotend, it has four feeding channels and one nozzle.
+**M4 hotend** is a 4-IN-1-OUT hotend, it has four feeding channels and one nozzle.
 Four filaments are mixed in the mixing room in the heating block and extruded through the nozzle.
 For details, please refer to [**here**](./M4%20%204-IN-1-OUT%20Mixing%20Color%20Hotend/readme.md).

 ## [E4 (4-IN-1-OUT Non-Mix Color) Hotend](./E4%204-IN-1-OUT%20Non-Mixing%20Color%20Hotend/)
-**E4** hot end is a 4-IN-1-OUT hotend, it has four feeding channels and one nozzle.
+**E4 hotend** is a 4-IN-1-OUT hotend, it has four feeding channels and one nozzle.
 One of the four filaments can be pushed in the heating block and extruded through the nozzle, When a new filament push in, it needs to pull out the previous filament first.
 For details, please refer to [**here**](./E4%204-IN-1-OUT%20Non-Mixing%20Color%20Hotend/readme.md).

-### Advantages and disadvantages of E4 and M4 hot end
+### :pushpin: Advantages and disadvantages of E4 and M4 hot end
-- M4 hotend has a mix color room, it can mix different color filament to another colors.
-E4 hotend hasn't mix color room, it only print only one filament color at once.
+- **M4 hotend** has a mix color room, it can mix different color filament to another colors. **E4 hotend** hasn't mix color room, it only print only one filament color at once.
-- E4 hotend is good at printing one color 3d prints or multi colos 3d prints (up to 4 colors).
+- **E4 hotend** is good at printing one color 3d prints or multi colos 3d prints (up to 4 colors).
-- M4 hotend is good at printing gradient color 3d prints, it can print one color and over 4 colos 3d object too.
+- **M4 hotend** is good at printing gradient color 3d prints, it can print one color and over 4 colos 3d object too.
 #### Advantages of E4 hotend
 1. No strings/drawing issue.
 2. Less clogging issue.